 Address these trends and needs in your content in order to position your healthcare IT solutions with those making the decisions.
 Highlight how you can solve problems and improve both the healthcare organization’s success and patient outcomes.

-Longtime JONES partner West has taken this approach in many of its PR and marketing campaigns, recognizing that while healthcare organizations are concerned with their own efficiency and bottom line, they are also focused on care quality and patient outcomes.
+Longtime JONES partner West (now Intrado) has taken this approach in many of its PR and marketing campaigns, recognizing that while healthcare organizations are concerned with their own efficiency and bottom line, they are also focused on care quality and patient outcomes.

 As a result of one of West’s surveys exploring how healthcare providers can use automated notification technology to encourage patients to schedule preventive care screenings — increasing patient usage of services and potentially catching conditions at an early stage for better patient outcomes — Oschner Health System in Louisiana engaged West to deliver automated phone notifications to 3,137 patients with recent orders for a colonoscopy or endoscopy screening.
 As a result, within two months 578 patients had scheduled the procedure, generating an estimated $684,930 in revenue for Oschner and potentially identifying 145 patients with precancerous or cancerous polyps.
 (More details on West’s use of surveys to fuel marketing and PR content is in section 4 of this article.
 Keep reading!)